DanielHka25/electricity-price-prediction/README.md

 The structure of the Python Jupyter Notebook is as follows:

 1. Importing Libraries
-2. Loading and Describing the Data
+2. Loading and Merging the Data
 3. Exploratory Data Analysis (EDA)
 4. Data Preparation
 5. Feature Engineering